-- (1) An air navigation services provider shall accept for transmission only messages coming within the categories specified in regulation 39. - (2) Determining the acceptability of a message shall be the responsibility of the station where the message is filed for transmission. - (3) The air navigation services provider of any station through which a message is relayed shall make representations at a later date to the air navigation services provider in control of the accepting station regarding any message which is considered unacceptable. - (4) Only messages for stations forming part of the Aeronautical Telecommunication Service shall be accepted for transmission, except where special arrangements have been made with the air navigation service provider concerned. - (5) Acceptance of a message intended for two or more addresses, whether at the same station or at different stations, shall be permitted subject to the provisions prescribed in paragraph 1 (2)(c)(iv) of Schedule 3 to these Regulations. - (6) Messages handled for aircraft operating agencies shall be accepted only when handed in to the telecommunication station in the form specified in these Regulations, by an authorised representative of that agency, or when received from that agency over an authorized circuit
+(1) An ANSP shall accept for transmission only messages coming within the categories specified in regulation 39.

+(2) Determining the acceptability of a message shall be the responsibility of the station where the message is filed for transmission.

+(3) The ANSP of any station through which a message is relayed shall make representations at a later date to the ANSP in control of the accepting station regarding any message which is considered unacceptable.

+(4) Only messages for stations forming part of the Aeronautical Telecommunication Service shall be accepted for transmission, except where special arrangements have been made with the air navigation service provider concerned.

+(5) The acceptance of a message intended for two or more addresses, whether at the same station or at different stations, shall be permitted subject to the provisions prescribed in paragraph 1(2)(c)(iv) of Schedule 1 to these Regulations.

+(6) The messages handled for aircraft operating agencies shall be accepted only when handed in to the telecommunication station in the form specified in these Regulations, by an authorised representative of that agency or when received from that agency over an authorised circuit.